ZioTester/Rouge-Highlighter-Online/README.md

 # Rouge Highlighter Online

 Paste in the browser the code you want to highlight, select the language and get back the code highlighted.
-No eternal css needed!
+No external css needed!

 ## To start using Rouge Highlighter Online: